What Causes The Seasons To Change On Earth?

 What is the revolution of the seasons?

-Five thousand years ago, the axis pointed to a star in the constellation Draco.
+The axis pointed to a star in Draco’s constellation five thousand years ago.
 Twelve thousand years ago, the brilliant star Vega was the pole star.
 The equinoxes’ precession is caused primarily by the Sun’s gravitational forces in the moon acting on the earth.
-At the same time, the axial tilt is a primary cause of seasons on the earth.
+At the same time, the axial tilt is a primary cause of seasons on the Earth.
 The Sun’s distance changes throughout the year because of the elliptical shape of the Earth’s orbit.

 Contribute to a few temperature variations throughout the year as well.
 The axis points towards the Sun during the axis’s perihelion.
 One hemisphere will have a greater difference between the seasons, while the other will have milder seasons.
-The hemisphere in summer at perihelion will receive much of the corresponding entries in solar radiation.
+In summer, the hemisphere at perihelion will receive much of the corresponding entries in solar radiation.

 Aphelion and perihelion occur near the equinoxes when the Earth’s axis is aligned.
-The northern and southern hemispheres will have similar contrast in the seasons.
-At present, perihelion occurs during the southern hemisphere’s summer.
+The northern and southern hemispheres will have similar contrasts in the seasons.
+At present, perihelion occurs during the summer in the southern hemisphere.
 Aphelion is reached during the southern winter.
-So, the southern hemisphere’s seasons are more extreme than the northern hemisphere when other factors are equal.
+So, the southern hemisphere’s seasons are more extreme than the northern hemisphere’s when other factors are equal.

 More Articles: